 Equipment: 3 raised foot targets

 Targets: Side stepping with the front feet is an important exercise to help strengthen the shoulder abductors and adductors.
 Because the canine anatomy lacks a collarbone to provide stability to the shoulder complex, maintaining strength and stability through these muscles is important for proper shoulder function over the life of the dog.
+The additional challenge of keeping the rear feet still also challenges the core muscles and pelvic limb stabilizers as these muscles stabilize against the lateral forces created by the front end.

 For those competing in dog sports, like agility, disc or flyball, this movement is especially important for proper weave pole performance, properly decelerating and setting for a box turn, and absorbing landing forces after a vault.
 Even for the non-sport dog, executing quick turns, and navigating hard floors are improved by having proper muscle strength and stability through the medial and lateral shoulder.